-There is good reason why wealthy families shunned lobsters in the past: it’s one of the dirtiest foods you can eat as it lives off waste sitting at the bottom of the ocean.
-Shrimp is another scavenger that lives of eating dead creature’s flesh.
+There is a good reason why wealthy families shunned lobsters in the past: it’s one of the dirtiest foods you can eat as it lives off waste sitting at the bottom of the ocean.
+Shrimp is another scavenger that lives by eating dead creatures’ flesh.

 One study found that men who ate seafood increased their risk of developing gout by almost two times.
 Each additional serving of seafood weekly increased the risk by 7%.
 When you eat these kinds of seafood, you are eating waste and other pollutants these creatures consumed in the sea—not good for your gout.

-If you want to eat tomatos, consider eating Gazpacho soup instead since it contains 50% less tomatoes.
+If you want to eat tomatoes, consider eating Gazpacho soup instead since it contains 50% fewer tomatoes.
 It might even help lower your uric acid levels.
 But as for all other tomatoes, they should be avoided as much as possible.

 Meat has been associated with a wide range of chronic diseases including heart diseases, type 2 diabetes, certain types of cancer, and metabolic syndrome.